phpb-com/dosid/README.md

 You will need to set some secret environment variables and modify wrangler.toml.
 Durable Objects (as of 2022 June) require you to have a paid worker plan with Cloudflare.

 - DOSID_HASHIDS_SALT - should be set to a random value between 8 and 32 ASCII characters.
 Example: `openssl rand -base64 15`.
-To set it now, run `openssl rand -base64 15 | yarn wrangler secret put DOSID_HASHIDS_SALT` in the project directory.
+To set it now, run `openssl rand -base64 15 | tee .secret_hashids_salt | yarn wrangler secret put DOSID_HASHIDS_SALT` in the project directory.

 ### [wrangler.toml](wrangler.toml)